-To help a student develop good study habits, parents should:

-- 1. Provide a quiet place to study; - 2.
-Help the student set a specific schedule for homework; - 3.
-Encourage the student to ask for help from the teacher if she or he is experiencing difficulty; - 4.
-Monitor the homework process without doing the work for the student; this might include periodically asking to see the student's assignment notebook; - 5.
-Teach the student to be responsible for assignments, materials, and books.
+To help a student develop good study habits, parents/guardians should provide a quiet place to study, help the student set a specific schedule for homework, encourage the student to ask for help from the teacher if she or he is experiencing difficulty, monitor the homework process without doing the work for the student, (this might include periodically asking to see the student's assignment notebook) and teach the student to be responsible for assignments, materials, and books.

-As students' progress to junior high, they should be taking more and more responsibility for homework assignments and for the individual learning process.
+As students' progress to junior high, they should be taking increased responsibility for homework assignments and for the individual learning process.
 At this level, parents should reinforce time management skills and personal responsibility for assignments, materials, and books.
 Parents should refrain from doing homework with the junior high student or correcting it afterward.